MaCoZu/MaCoZu.github.io/dev/README.md

 ```

-update the contents to be scanned in your tailwind.config.cjs <br>
+update the contents to be scanned in your tailwind.config.mjs <br>
 because index.html stays in root/ the path to scan is ./ other ressource go to public/

 ```